truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 ##### API gateway

 Provides a secure access to services through a well-defined REST API that is consistent across your services.
-* Easy app consu;ption for developers
+* Easy app consumption for developers
 * Change the backend implementation without affecting the public API
 * Scaling, monitoring and security features built in.